The-N3xus/SOC-Cybersecurity-Home-Lab-Build/README.md

 - Docker version: 28.2.2
 ## IP Addresses:
 - 4GB PC: 192.168.0.179
-## Challenges Faced:
-- This PC didn't have an Ethernet port so I had to use WIFI and so the interface that I needed to use changed from "enp3s0" to "wl01" but I hadn't taken that into account so that proved to be a bit of an issue down the line

 ## What I learned:
 - how to install Ubuntu Server